v5ma/selfawarenetworks/README.md

 Some of the ideas in these notes for the book are incorrect, outdated, and kept simply because they contained something interesting that I wanted to follow up on later.
 Some of the ideas are very well backed with sources.
 Some of the ideas I believe are correct are so different I will likely have to debate them.
 OK.

 This is an Institute on Github meaning that it is open to contributions, you can submit pull requests from your account and if accepted you will be a documented contributor to this research.
 I may even cite your work in the upcoming printed version of the book titled Self Aware Networks.

+However submissions are subject to approval.
+Not every submission will be accepted.
+Submissions need to be outstanding quality, from reputable sources (submissions from people with the names of terrorists and or fascist dictators will no be considered valid submissions), and the contributions need to be extraordinarily meaningful & valuable, unlike some github submissions that offer some trivial contribution just for status.
+So don't just run one of my notes through the grammar & spelling check in Google Docs and submit that, I can do that.
+Do something that radically reorganizing the existing content in a mindblowingly insightful way, or create mindmaps, artwork, spreadsheets, diagrams, and cite mountains of research for or against any of the proposals in these book notes and that would be considered a meaningful contribution.

 Please note that many of the notes date back a decade or more, with many from the period between 2011 & 2014 included because they were interesting, not because they were correct.
 There are many novel and interesting notes that I'm including that I know contain incorrect information.
 The US Government may wish to ask me to clarify some of the notes and I will do that if they decide they want to work with me.